ferids55/ferids55/README.md

 ### Hi there 👋 You can call me Feri.

-- I'm Bachelor's Degree Computer Science majoring in Informatics Engineering
+- I'm a Bachelor of Computer Science majoring in Informatics Engineering
 - My age is 25 years old now and still single.
 - I'm currently learning Data Science with Python Programming Language.
 - I'm looking for opportunity jobs as Data Analyst or Data Scientist.